Achievable logoAchievable logo

 Feedback

-If a beneficiary is named revocable the owner has the right to change the beneficiary without his/her consent.
-Because of the flexibility it provides, it is the more common designation.
+If a beneficiary is named revocable, the owner can change the beneficiary without the beneficiary’s consent.
+Because it offers flexibility, this is the more common designation.

-With an irrevocable designation, the owner loses the right to change the beneficiary or to assign the policy without the beneficiary’s permission.
-The beneficiary has a vested right to policy benefits.
+With an irrevocable designation, the owner can’t change the beneficiary or assign the policy without the beneficiary’s permission.
+In this case, the beneficiary has a vested right to the policy benefits.

 Common beneficiary designations